English

 Restrictions: This course is open to juniors and seniors

-Prereq: 8 credits combined in English, Critical Social Thought, history, or Africana Studies.
+Prereq: 8 credits combined in English, Critical Social Thought, History, or Africana Studies.

 Independent Study